Known issues with Azure Data Lake Storage Gen2

-Blob APIs and Data Lake Storage Gen2 APIs can operate on the same data.
+Data Lake Storage Gen2 APIs, NFS 3.0, and Blob APIs can operate on the same data.

-This section describes issues and limitations with using blob APIs and Data Lake Storage Gen2 APIs to operate on the same data.
+This section describes issues and limitations with using blob APIs, NFS 3.0, and Data Lake Storage Gen2 APIs to operate on the same data.

-You cannot use both Blob APIs and Data Lake Storage APIs to write to the same instance of a file.
-If you write to a file by using Data Lake Storage Gen2 APIs, then that file's blocks won't be visible to calls to the Get Block List blob API.
-You can overwrite a file by using either Data Lake Storage Gen2 APIs or Blob APIs.
-This won't affect file properties.
+You cannot use blob APIs, NFS 3.0, and Data Lake Storage APIs to write to the same instance of a file.
+If you write to a file by using Data Lake Storage Gen2 or APIs or NFS 3.0, then that file's blocks won't be visible to calls to the Get Block List blob API.
+The only exception is when using you are overwriting.
+You can overwrite a file/blob using either API or with NFS 3.0 by using the zero-truncate option.

 When you use the List Blobs operation without specifying a delimiter, the results will include both directories and blobs.
 If you choose to use a delimiter, use only a forward slash (